Doc-Le/Project-3-Moovies-Review/README.md

 -   [API(TMDB)](https://www.themoviedb.org/documentation/api/sessions): TMBD database and core of this project.
 -   [Bootstrap5](maxcdn.bootstrapcdn.com/font-awesome/4.3.0/css/font-awesome.min.css):Social media buttons and art.
 -   [MongoDb documentation](https://docs.mongodb.com/manual/): Used for push, pull, and addToSet.
--   [Grepper](https://www.codegrepper.com/code-examples/python/how+to+remove+spaces+from+input+in+python): Used to check that book title was not just spaces as user can't edit book title once added, only admin can.

 #
 ## Testing